NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 ## Introduction
-- Explanation of the tool and purpose
-- proof of concept
-- Only focusing at the doors.
+The tool is intended for LCA consultants with little knowledge on BIM modelling and programming.
+Therefore, this tutorial aims to target role level 1 (modeller).
+Also, we advise to check the the "video tutorial" (hyperlink) as a complementary material.

 Our tool extracts the necesary information of an IFC file in order to perform a life cycle analysis (LCA) of a buidling: materials and quantities.
 Besides, it identifies potential modelling errors (such as unrealistic dimensions or lack of material assignations) that could affect the outcomes of the LCA.
 This tool is a proof of concept and focus only on extracting information related to the doors of the building.
 A more detailed description of the tool can be found in [README file](https://github.com/NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/blob/main/README.md)

-The tool is intended for LCA consultants with little knowledge on BIM modelling and programming.
-Therefore, this tutorial aims to target role level 1 (modeller).
-Also, we advise to check the the "video tutorial" (hyperlink) as a complementary material.
+This tutorial will go through two sections:
+- How to get started
+- Run code and understand output files

 ## How to get started
+This section will go into detail on how to prepare yourself to use the tool.
+You can also refer to the video XXX for additional guidance.

 - The first step in to using the code is to download a coding program for pyhton laguage.
-The program has been made with Spyder an program which was launched by a   navigator called Ananconda.
+This program/tool has been made with Spyder, a program which was launched by a navigator called Ananconda.
 To download Anaconda click [here](https://www.anaconda.com/download).
-Once the program hs been downloaded you can open it, after a short start up you will direclty be navigated to the home page.
+Once the program hs been downloaded you can open it.
+After a short start up you will direclty be navigated to the home page.
 There you will see a button to launch Spyder, after a few moments you will find yourself in the python coding program.

 - The code requires a precise directory that includes the script and IFC-file.
-It should look like this: main folder
+It should look like this:

+  main folder
   ├── your_script.py
   ├── model